tromp/equihash/README.md

 Since then I reduced the number of buckets in the cpu solver from 2^16 to 2^12, which allowed for reducing the bucket space overhead.
 I borrowed from xenoncat the idea to allocate all memory statically, and found a way to improve upon his memory layout, reducing waste by about 7%.
+My solver now needs only 144MB compared to xenoncat's 178MB.

 Seeing that my solver was spending 45% of runtime on hashing, I asked xenoncat if (s)he could make their assembly blake2b implementation available through a C binding, which s(he)